bZxNetwork/bzx.network_website/collections/_posts/2020-10-30-governance-call-80.markdown

 ## Updates:

 1. **Explorer Liquidations Page**

-    We've improved on the page loading speed for the explorer page, Fulcrum stats page, and the Fulcrum trade page.
+    We've improved on the page loading speed for the [explorer page](https://explorer.bzx.network/), Fulcrum stats page(https://app.fulcrum.trade/stats), and the [Fulcrum trade page](https://app.fulcrum.trade/trade).

 2. **Initial Collateralization Percentage**

-    For borrowing on Torque you can now choose the initial collateralization percentage.
+    For borrowing on [Torque](https://torque.loans/) you can now choose the initial collateralization percentage.

 3. **CHI Token support for the Explorer**